Skip to content

 Disabling

-When disabling the DPL using this switch, the inverter previously managed by the DPL (if any) is shut down.
-Once it was shut down, the DPL does not send any more commands to that inverter.
+When disabling the DPL using this switch, the inverters previously governed by the DPL are shut down.
+Once they are shut down, the DPL does not send commands to those inverters anymore.

 Verbose Logging